CodiumTeam/docker-training/exercise-12/jenkins/README.md

 #### Configure Jenkins

 1. Open http://localhost:8080 in another tap of the browser.
 1. You need to retrieve the initial random password created by Jenkins.
-This is inside a file named `/var/jenkins_home/secrets/initialAdminPassword` inside the executor service of the docker-compose stack you have started previously.
+This is inside a file named `/var/jenkins_home/secrets/initialAdminPassword` inside the executor service of the docker compose stack you have started previously.
 Get the contents of that file and paste it in the Administrator password field and click **Continue**
 1. Do not install any plugins, and instead click on the small cross in the top right of the screen to close the *Getting Started* dialog.
 1. Click on **Start using Jenkins**
 1. Click on **New Item** to define a new automation project.